xinwu74/xinwu74.github.io/index.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="100" title=" Say HI">

 <!-- 📖 I am currently a graduate student 🔭.
 My main research interests are image processing, AI 💻 + medical 🏥, with a focus on imaging medicine, and intelligent Chinese medicine diagnosis.
 My research interests lie in Time Series, Multimodal learning, Reliable AI. -->
 📖 I am currently a PhD student 🔭.
 The main research directions of the master's degree are image processing, AI 💻 + medical 🏥, and the key research directions are imaging medicine and traditional Chinese medicine intelligent diagnosis.
-My current research interests lie in time series 📈, multimodal learning, and reliable AI.
+My current research interests lie in time series 📈, OOD Generalization, and reliable AI.
+I am committed to pushing the boundaries of these research areas and exploring the full potential of machine learning algorithms to contribute meaningfully to the world of technology.

 🤔 Only two things make me move.